OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:29

-As soon as they left the synagogue, they went with James and John to the home of Simon and Andrew.
+Upon leaving the synagogue, they went with James and John to the home of Simon and Andrew.

 ## Mark 1:30

-Simon’s mother-in-law was in bed with a fever, and they immediately told Jesus about her.
+Simon’s mother-in-law was in bed with a fever, and they promptly informed Jesus about her.

 ## Mark 1:31